bukk12/LearningJournal102/LearnedTopicsSummary.md

 * just like
 - this!

-1. Or this
+1. Or try this
-2. for numbered lsits
+2. for numbered lists